protocultor/NextBASIC-Shmup/readme.txt

 To Do
 -----

-Making it playable!
-Spawning enemies, make them shoot, and most importantly, make the player able to die.
+Have to make it playable!
+Spawn enemies, make them shoot, make the player able to die.
+Have to provide a challenge of some sort.

 Acknowledgments